-Consider if this happens on a Friday: you’ll have to wait until Monday morning for the ACH transfer to actually be processed.
+Consider if this happens on a Friday: you’ll have to wait until Monday morning for the ACH payment to actually be processed.
 Then, you’ll have to wait for the receiving bank’s holding period.

-What do you need to complete an ACH transfer?
+What do you need to complete an ACH payment?

-The final four numbers are the check number, which aren’t relevant for an ACH transfer.
-Once you have this information, you can initiate the ACH transfer with your bank.
+The final four numbers are the check number, which aren’t relevant for an ACH transaction.
+Once you have this information, you can initiate the transfer with your bank.

-If you’re sending money to an institution as opposed to an individual, you can initiate automate transfers through your bank, as long as the recipient is eligible to receive them.
+If you need to send money to financial institutions as opposed to an individual, you can initiate automate transfers through your bank, as long as the recipient is eligible to receive them.

 To receive an ACH transfer, you’ll need to provide the sender with the same information as above: your bank account number and routing number.
 Some places, such as your employer setting up direct deposit, may simply request a voided check to retrieve that information directly.

-Another option is to send and receive money through a third party like PayPal.
+Another option is to use a third party like PayPal.
 It’s quick and easy, although you may experience processing times between three and five days when you transfer funds to your bank.

 Sending money to friends and family in the U.S. is free.
-Sending money abroad costs a percentage of the amount you’re sending, which varies based on the country of the recipient and how the transfer is funded.
+However, if you want to send money abroad costs a percentage of the amount you’re sending, which varies based on the country of the recipient and how the transfer is funded.

 To receive payment for goods or services, PayPal charges 2.9% of the transaction amount, plus $0.30.
 You can compare the costs of similar services, but these fees are fairly standard.

-Generally speaking, ACH transfers are safe and secure to use, especially when you’re sending money.
-And overall, ACH fraud is extremely rare.
+Generally speaking, ACH transactions are safe and secure to use.
+Overall, ACH fraud is extremely rare.
 To receive funds, however, you do have to turn over your bank account numbers, which is sensitive information.